 Facebook is now well and truly integrated in our personal lives.
-If Facebook were a country, it would be the third largest country in the world after China and India, with more than 600 million active users.
-It’s how we stay in contact with old and new friends, share news, invites, photos, videos, jokes and scandal.
-And more recently, it’s become the way many of us stay ‘in the know’ with our favourite brands and products.
+It’s how we stay in contact with old and new friends, share news, invites, photos, and videos.
+It’s become the way many of us stay ‘in the know’ with our favourite brands and products.
 But the real beauty of Facebook is the voice it gives to small, local businesses, such as salons and spas.
 Never before have we had such a direct way to ‘talk’ with our clients and community on a daily basis.

 If your salon or spa is already on the Facebook business page bandwagon (different from a personal page) then good work!
 If you’re considering joining it (and you should), you might find these suggestions helpful for both getting started and making the most of your Facebook page.

 1. Begin building connections with who you know

 Start with your friends, family, business supporters and staff.
 Ask them to show their support by liking your Facebook page.
 Once you’ve got a few likes, start promoting your page to clients via email, direct mail, through your website and in conversation when clients come into your salon.

 Nobody knows your clients like you do so decide how often they’ll want to hear from you and think about what content will be important to them.
 At Kitomba we try to mix functional Kitomba news with business advice and fun.